 C3.1 Solve problems and create computational representations of mathematical situations by writing and executing code, including code that involves the analysis of data in order to inform and communicate decisions.

-Coding can be used to automate tasks and visualize mathematics to facilitate problem solving.
-By its very nature, coding lends itself well to trial and error, giving students the opportunity to solve problems by learning from their mistakes.
-Therefore, the student can use the questioning "what will happen if…?".
+Coding can be used to automate tasks and to represent and solve problems.
+By its very nature, coding lends itself well to trial-and-error learning, giving students the opportunity to solve problems by learning from their mistakes.
+Therefore, the student can use the questioning "What will happen if…?".

-Skill: Representing Mathematical Situations in Computational Ways
+Skill: Representing Mathematical Situations Computationally

 For example, in a spreadsheet, it is possible to represent a multi-step calculation with a single logical command.
 In this example, a multi-term addition is represented by the SUM command, followed by the cells to be added.

-Skill: Writing Efficient Code
+Skill: Writing Code

 For example, conditional cell formatting in a spreadsheet requires a few lines of code, but can make data analysis or outlier identification very easy and efficient.
 In this example, we see two conditions for the color of cells D12 through D15 in a spreadsheet.